Smoot–Hawley Tariff Act: End of tariffs

 The 1932 Democratic campaign platform pledged to lower tariffs.
 After winning the election, President Franklin D. Roosevelt and the now-Democratic Congress passed the Reciprocal Trade Agreements Act of 1934.
 This act allowed the president to negotiate tariff reductions on a bilateral basis and treated such a tariff agreement as regular legislation, requiring only a majority, rather than as a treaty requiring a two-thirds vote.
-This was one of the core components of the trade negotiating framework that developed after World War II.
+This was one of the core components of the global economy that developed after World War II.

 After World War II, that understanding supported a push toward multilateral trading agreements that would prevent similar situations in the future.
 While the Bretton Woods Agreement of 1944 focused on foreign exchange and did not directly address tariffs, those involved wanted a similar framework for international trade.
 President Harry S. Truman launched this process in November 1945 with negotiations for the creation of a proposed International Trade Organization (ITO).

 As it happened, separate negotiations on the General Agreement on Tariffs and Trade (GATT) moved more quickly, with an agreement signed in October 1947.
 In the end, the United States never signed the ITO agreement.
 Adding a multilateral "most-favored-nation" component to that of reciprocity, the GATT served as a framework for the gradual reduction of tariffs over the subsequent half century.

 Postwar changes to the Smoot–Hawley tariffs reflected a general tendency of the United States to reduce its tariff levels unilaterally while its trading partners retained their high levels.
 The American Tariff League Study of 1951 compared the free and dutiable tariff rates of 43 countries.
 It found that only seven nations had a lower tariff level than the United States (5.1%), and eleven nations had free and dutiable tariff rates higher than the Smoot–Hawley peak of 19.8%, including the United Kingdom with 25.6%.
 The 43-country average was 14.4%, which was 0.9% higher than the U.S. level of 1929, demonstrating that few nations were reciprocating in reducing their levels, as the United States reduced its own.

+The reductions were not uniform across products.
+A study tracking every product that carried the equivalent of a 50 percent ad valorem tariff under the Act found that these highly protected lines were cut more slowly than the tariff schedule as a whole in the years before the 1947 GATT round.
+Products whose high rates dated from before 1930 had their specific duties reduced by about 10 percent before the GATT talks, compared with about 21 percent for products that had been newly raised to high protection in 1930, suggesting that industries which had only recently won protection were the first targets for reduction while long-protected industries kept theirs.